Cognoscan/fog-pack/schema.md

 string, but are only used for the purposes of validation.
 This ensures that precise UTF-8 can be preserved while still allowing matching with NFC/NFKC forms.

+#### Regular Expressions

+Regular expressions can be set for schema using the `matches` field, but should be used sparingly, and should generally be avoided if possible.
+If they must be used, be aware of their limitations due to their memory, computation, and general consistency issues.

+Regular expression can rapidly use up a lot of memory when compiled.
+It is expected that most users will have some in-memory limits for schema to stop untrusted schema from exhausting working memory, and thus schema that make heavy use of regular expressions are less likely to work consistently across users.

+Beyond their memory cost, regular expressions have a second problem: there's not really a universal standard for regular expressions; at least, not one that is rigidly followed in implementations.
+The Rust fog-pack library uses the [`regex`](https://crates.io/crates/regex) crate for regular expressions, supporting Perl-style expression syntax, unicode character classes, and flags for unicode support and case insensitivity.
+Look around and backreferences are *not* supported.
+It is hoped that other implementations will support the same syntax, with the same limitations on look around and backreferences.

+Finally, because unicode support is enabled, it is possible to have a string that fails on one machine and succeeds on another due to Unicode versions changing their character class definitions.
+This is a corner case, but any schema writer should be aware of it as a possibility.

 #### Examples